 Her experience: "My co-workers and peers seem very keen on having opinions and gave no second thought on voicing them.
-After much thought and prayer, I decided to make a transition, which was to stop wearing my wig and instead wear my shrunken 4C hair.
+After much thought and prayer, I decided to make a transition, which was to stop wearing my wig and wear my shrunken 4C hair instead.
 As you can imagine, it was quite a change.
-But I made this choice because as a young woman, I wanted to feel confident and as if my beauty was not determined by my usage of weaves and wigs.
+But I made this choice because as a young woman, I wanted to feel confident and not be reliant on my weaves and wigs for self confidence and beauty validation.
 The first week of the transition was awful.
 Instead of hearing the normal 'Hey!
 How was your weekend?'
 I was greeted with looks of shock accompanied by 'You cut your hair!' and 'I liked it better when it was big!'

-Her advice: "There is also a spiritual stronghold in the black community to think that our God-given coils and curls are not acceptable, nonetheless beautiful.
+Her advice: "There is also a spiritual stronghold in the Black community to think that our God-given coils and curls are not acceptable or beautiful.
 So pray about it!
 Ask God, or the universe, or whatever you believe in, to be with you throughout your day and to remind you that you are doing a good thing.

 "Get a support system.
 Whether it's a group text with your girlfriends, your supportive boo, or your sisters, text a picture of your new look to a crew that will hype you up.
 Nothing feels more empowering than compliments and affirmations from people who really mean it and who know what you are truly going through."

 Her experience: "Before my current position, I worked for the federal government in Washington, D.C.
 My hair was always changing, from braids to weaves to my natural twist-outs.
 Oftentimes, former colleagues would ask me how my hair grew so fast, or how my hair attached to my head, and I could tell that my eclectic style was seen as unprofessional."

 Her advice: "A friend once told me that being your true and authentic self is an act of resistance.
 My advice to women of color is to show up and show out every day.
 Be the example your younger self needed!"